 When the APHA determines that the disability assistance expenses enable more than one family member to work, the expenses will be capped by the sum of the family members' incomes.
+The APHA will follow the HOTMA Implementation guidance.

 5.13.1 Eligible Disability Expenses